Jestefano/Sparkify-ETL/README.md

 From this we can see that 43 songs do not have year provided.
 And this represents roughly 60% of the total songs.
 This must be fixed since some analysis can be missinterpred.

-## BI
-I have built a Power BI dashboard that can be found [here](https://app.powerbi.com/view?r=eyJrIjoiNGQ5NTc5ZWYtYTljYi00MDY2LThlMTktYjE0Yzk5YmFkZDBiIiwidCI6ImNjNjNkZjFhLTZiYzktNGQ3My1iNzM0LWEyOTRkMzI1MzE4NyIsImMiOjR9).
-We can use it to extract is extract insights such as:
-- Women consume more the product than men.
-- The most used hour is 4pm

 ## Next steps
 As any project, there are things that can be improved or added.